AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. Upgrade to Adobe Experience Manager (AEM) Service Pack 6.5.8.

+   >[!NOTE]
+   >If you are installing AEM 6.5.8, you can skip following steps 2 & 3.

 1. Navigate to `/system/console/bundles` in AEM and click the `install/update` button.

 1. Install the `crx-auth-token` jar file.
 You may need to shutdown and restart AEM after installing this jar because it is related to authentication.